mikebenfield/euphrates/euphrates/README.md

-# Euphrates: A Sega Master System Emulator
+# Euphrates: A Game Console Emulator

 Euphrates is an emulator for the Sega Master System, Sega Game Gear, and Sega SG-1000 Game consoles.

 This crate, `euphrates`, is the main emulation library.
 It features emulation for the Z80 processor and other hardware components including the Sega Master System VDP.
-It also has a disassembler and infrastructure for other debugging tools.
+It also has a disassembler and debugger.

 Euphrates is also available as a command line program; see the `euphrates_cli` crate.

-Euphrates is intended to be a platform for exploring artificial intelligence and reinforcement learning.
+Euphrates is intended to be a platform for exploring artificial intelligence and reinforcement learning, but there are a few features that need to be added.

 ## Future

 The goal is to make Euphrates very fast, so that AI search methods may run extensive simulations as quickly as possible.

-To that end, the two most significant features I want to add to Euphrates are
+To that end, the most significant feature I will be adding soon is

-- [ ] dynamic recompilation;
+- [ ] dynamic recompilation,

-- [ ] using native virtual memory to emulate memory banking.
+and some time after that I will add

+- [ ] GPU emulation of the video display processor.

-Dynamic recompilation will be a pretty large undertaking.
+Dynamic recompilation will be a fairly large undertaking.
 In the meantime, some relatively straightforward features I will probably add are

 - [ ] Colecovision emulation;

-- [ ] An instruction-stepping debugger (this existed previously, but I removed it).
+- [ ] sound emulation via sine waves instead of square wves.

 Some bigger non-priority features I may add someday include